bileto/motis-java-client/README.md

 # MOTIS (Journey Planner) API Java Client

+## Versioning

+[Semantic versioning](https://semver.org/) is not applied.
+MOTIS API Java Client matches versioning of the [MOTIS](https://github.com/motis-project/motis) itself.
+Major, minor, and patch version correspond to the release of MOTIS `openapi.yaml`, and forth number is iteration of releases for given MOTIS version.

 ## Build

 The code is generated from the MOTIS openapi specfication.
 Git submodule `ext/motis` links the MOTIS project at the time of code generation.